A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Classification of ABC Dimension Reduction Methods

-Finally, a number of recent ABC modelling approaches have attempted to find ways of accurately handling the full vector of initial statistics, $s$, (or the full dataset, $s=S(y)=y$) thereby avoiding the need to perform dimension reduction. \shortciteN{bonassi11} propose fitting a $(p+q)$-dimensional mixture of Gaussian distributions to the sample $(\theta^i,s^i)\sim p(s|\theta)p(\theta)$, $i=1,\ldots,n$, and then find the distribution of $\theta|s_{obs}$ by conditioning on observing $s=s_{obs}$.
-This approach potentially requires a large number of mixture components to accurately model the joint density when $(p+q)$ is large. \shortciteN{fan+ns12} suggest using an approximation to $p(s|\theta)$ by approximating each marginal likelihood function, $p(s_i|\theta)$, using a mixtures of experts model, where the weights, mean, and variance of each mixture component is allowed to depend on $\theta$, and then inducing dependence between these marginals using a mixture of multivariate Gaussian distributions.
-This approach requires continuous summary statistics for the mixture regression, and is practically useful for moderate $p$ (i.e. hundreds of summary statistics).
-Writing $y=(y_1,\ldots,y_p)$, \citeN{barthelme+c11} propose to factorise the likelihood as $p(y|\theta)=\prod_i p(y_i|y_{1:i-1},\theta)$ and construct an ABC approximation of each component in turn (i.e. $p_{ABC}(y_i|y_{1:i-1})=\int K_\epsilon(\|y_i-y_{obs,i}\|)p(y_i|y_{1:i-1},\theta)dy_i$) with computation performed using an expectation-propagation algorithm \cite{minka01}.
-This approach, while potentially fast and accurate, assumes that conditional simulation of $y_i\sim p(y_i|y_{1:i-1},\theta)$ is available for $i=1,\ldots,n$, and so is not suitable for all models and analyses.
-Last, \shortciteN{Jasra12} exploit the structure of hidden Markov models to perform an iterative sequence of ABC analyses, each using only a single data point in each analysis, and \shortciteN{Nakagome12} propose a novel approach to post-processing ABC importance sampling output whose convergence rate is claimed to avoid the curse of dimensionality.
+Finally, a number of recent ABC modeling approaches have attempted to find ways of accurately handling the full vector of initial statistics, $s$ [or~the full data set, $s=S(y)=y$], thereby avoiding the need to perform dimension reduction. \citet{bonassi11} propose\vadjust{\goodbreak} fitting a $(p+q)$-dimen\-sional mixture of Gaussian distributions to the sample $(\theta^i,s^i)\sim p(s|\theta)p(\theta)$, $i=1,\ldots,n$, and then finding the distribution of $\theta|s_{\mathrm{obs}}$ by conditioning on observing $s=s_{\mathrm{obs}}$.
+This approach potentially requires a large number of mixture components to accurately model the joint density when $(p+q)$ is large. \citet{fan+ns12} suggest using an approximation to $p(s|\theta)$ by approximating each marginal likelihood function, $p(s_i|\theta)$, using a mixture of experts model, where the weights, mean and variance of each mixture component is allowed to depend on $\theta$, and then inducing dependence between these marginals using a mixture of multivariate Gaussian distributions.
+This approach requires continuous summary statistics for the mixture regression and is practically useful for moderate $p$ (i.e., hundreds of summary statistics).
+Writing $y=(y_1,\ldots,y_p)$, \citet{barthelme+c11} propose to factorize the likelihood as $p(y|\theta)=\prod_i p(y_i|y_{1:i-1},\theta)$ and construct an ABC approximation of each component in turn [i.e., $p_{\mathrm{ABC}}(y_i|y_{1:i-1})\!=\!\int K_\epsilon(\|y_i-y_{\mathrm{obs},i}\|)p(y_i|y_{1:i-1},\theta)\,dy_i$] with computation performed using an expectation-propagation algorithm (\cite{minka01}).
+This ap- proach,~while potentially fast and accurate, assumes that conditional simulation of $y_i\sim p(y_i|y_{1:i-1},\theta)$ is available for $i=1,\ldots,n$, and so is not suitable for all models and analyses.
+Last, \citet{Jasra12} exploit the structure of hidden Markov models to perform an iterative sequence of ABC analyses, each using only a single data point in each analysis, and \citet{Nakagome12} propose a novel approach to post-processing ABC importance sampling output whose convergence rate is claimed to avoid the curse of dimensionality.

-\section{New dimension reduction methods}
+\section{New Dimension Reduction Methods}